 Pressure from large customers and customer dependency

 Kendrion’s main response to this risk is to actively pursue the reduction of single customer dependency by securing projects from other large customers.
-Kendrion has been successful in this respect during recent years which is evidenced by the changes in the company’s large customers’ share in consolidated revenue.

 Increased competition and technological substitution

 Kendrion faces competition from peers, in some cases from competing technologies and on some occasions also from (potential) customers.
 If Kendrion were to lose its competitive edge in relation to these parties and competing technologies, it would lessen Kendrion’s ability to achieve its profitability and growth targets.
 Furthermore, Kendrion could become unable to offer its markets or customers the solutions they need, due to the company’s inability to meet customer requirements.
-This is particularly important for Automotive.
+This is particularly important for the Automotive activities.
 The impact on organic growth and profitability could be significant, the likelihood and vulnerability are moderate.
 In view of the pressure imposed on prices in this competitive market, especially high technological solutions are essential to realise opportunities for profitability.

 The company carries out innovative projects in close consultation with its customers, an approach which Kendrion also perceives as contributing to the company’s provision of added value.
 However, new technologies and innovations in the market environment could result in the imposition of changed requirements on Kendrion’s products and operations.
 Although this would offer the company opportunities it could also result in the risk of being unable to meet the requirements or lagging in developing new solutions.
 Kendrion uses a number of tools to strengthen innovative development in its operations.